syncthing/docs/users/stdiscosrv.rst

           # ...

-3. In your dynamic config, define a middleware using the plugin which has a Rule that sets X-Client-Port to the value of X-Forwarded-Port
+3. In your dynamic config, define a middleware using the plugin which has a Rule that sets X-Client-Port to the value of X-Forwarded-Port.

 .. code-block:: yaml